 Applied Research Accelerator: Mavericks Lab

-Mavericks Lab is looking for Planetary Scientists and… Continue
+Mavericks Lab is looking for Planetary Scientists and Data Scientists with a passion for machine learning to… Continue

 Added by Jordan McRae on March 23, 2016 at 3:30am —

 Transparency Market Research offers to its readers a thorough research report on the global master data management market.
 The research report, titled “Master Data Management Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast 2015 - 2023,” has been compiled by industry experts by using market measurement tools such as Porter’s five forces analysis and SWOT analysis.
 The former points out the threat of new… Continue

 Added by Alina John on March 22, 2016 at 10:30pm —

 Guest blog post by Harry Powell, Head of Advanced Data Analytics at Barclays.

 I was at a meetup in Oxford recently and one of the speakers, the CEO of a tech start-up, brought up the subject of Data Scientists’ pay.
 Apparently they are paid too much.
 I am not sure whether the data supports this assertion, but it seems to be a common complaint amongst highly-paid CEOs.
 What… Continue